vinceau/slp-realtime/README.md

 **NOTE: Please don't actually do this for real custom HUDs.
 Writing to files is slow and OBS takes a long time to update after file changes.
 If you actually want to build a custom layout for OBS you should use a browser source and send updates using websockets instead of writing data to a file.**

+## Setup on WSL

+If you're running the Node project inside Windows Subsystem for Linux and running Dolphin or a relay in Windows, setup requires a couple extra steps:

+1. Change the address passed to `livestream.start` to the one listed in `/etc/resolv.conf` instead of `localhost` ([see here](https://devdojo.com/mvnarendrareddy/access-windows-localhost-from-wsl2))

+2. Add a firewall rule allowing access from WSL ([see here](https://superuser.com/a/1620974))

 ## Development

 To build the library from source: